luyadev/luya/docs/guide/install-structures.md

 return $config;
 ```

-As the `env.php` now recieves the Config object and won't be stored in git the enviroment to return can be choosen there:
+As the `env.php` now recieves the Config object and won't be stored in Git the enviroment to return can be choosen there:

 example content of `env.php`: